 Who Else likes it

-This bib has a very high 4.9 star average on Amazon out of more than 750 reviews.
-Several of the negative reviews cited intangibles like shipping errors or inability to fit an adult neck.
+This bib has a very high 4.8 star average on Amazon out of more than 1900 reviews.
+Several of the negative reviews cited intangibles like shipping errors or inability to fit an adult neck(that one is clearly a joke).

 The childcare professionals that tested the bibs for The Nightlight were especially fond of how easy these bibs are to clean.

-Bumpkin Superbibs ($15)–The cheap velcro attachment and flush pocket caused more floor messes and removed bibs that any competitor.
+Bumpkin Superbibs –The cheap velcro attachment and flush pocket caused more floor messes and removed bibs that any competitor.

-OXO Silicone Comfortbib ($20)–A velcro clasp ensured that the bib ended up on the floor and the dual-material carried some mold and durability concerns.
+OXO Silicone Comfortbib –A velcro clasp ensured that the bib ended up on the floor and the dual-material carried some mold and durability concerns.